-The sensor is available in multiple versions, capable of measuring CO_2 levels up to 100% concentration.
+The ExplorIR®-M is designed for applications that need to work reliably over a wide range of conditions and environments and with the minimum amount of real estate.
+The sensor is available in multiple versions, capable of measuring CO2 levels up to 100% concentration.